Apply for Financial Aid

 Step 4: Get your award notification.

-Registered students will receive award information sent to their Cox College email with instructions for accepting/declining financial aid.
+Registered students will receive financial aid offer sent to their Cox College email with instructions for accepting/declining financial aid.

-Step 5: Apply for a Federal Direct Student Loan.
+Step 5: Steps for a Federal Direct Student Loan.

 If you only want federal grants, skip to Step 6.